scalacommunitybuild/scalajson/README.md

 ```

 The `.value`, `.toJsAny` and `.toStandard`/`.toUnsafe` are also exposed in the Javascript environment.
-Note that `value` may give undefined values if the underlying datastructure doesn't have a Javascript
+Note that `.value` may give undefined values if the underlying datastructure doesn't have a Javascript
 equivalent

 ```scala